poornima948/Fake-News-Detection/README.md

 This project implements a machine learning–based fake news detection system using Natural Language Processing (NLP) techniques.

+## Dataset
+The dataset used in this project is publicly available on Kaggle:
+- Fake News Detection Dataset

 ## Technologies Used
 - Python
 - Scikit-learn